klarna/kp-mobile-sdk/ios/README.md

     ```

-## Integration
+## Integration Steps

-The SDK allows developers to integrate a native payments experience into their applications.
-We offer one way applications may present Klarna Payments where we manage the payment view which you embed into your applications UI layout and handle the initialization, loading, authorization, finalization, sizing and errors.
+The SDK allows merchants to integrate a native payments experience into their apps, and one way merchants may present Klarna Payments where the SDK manages the payment view which merchants embed into their apps UI layout and handle the initialization, loading, authorization, finalization, sizing and errors.

+The merchants process to integrate the SDK into their app is these steps:

 * To add the payments in your native flow, first create a credit session through Klarna's Payments API, you are then provided with a client token and one or more payment method categories.
 See https://developers.klarna.com/api/#payments-api-create-a-new-credit-session, the example app shows you how this can be done.